ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 Click the `Create` button to create the role binding.
 Your user should now be a cluster administrator.

-**Note:** You an also create groups and apply the role to a group, then anyone within that group will have that role.
+<strong>Note:</strong> You an also create groups and apply the role to a group, then anyone within that group will have that role.

 You can also sync local groups from LDAP groups.
 For more information see: https://docs.openshift.com/container-platform/4.2/authentication/ldap-syncing.html
 </details>